Brave the Shave is the region’s largest fundraiser on a mission to fight childhood cancer through family support and research.

 Brave the Shave Family Fund – Providing assistance to families

-The Brave the Shave Family Fund honors and supports more than 60 area families impacted by childhood cancer.
-The Family Fund, administered through the Bismarck (ND) Cancer Center and guided by a steering committee made up of our partnering organizations and a family representative, facilitates wrap-around services and support to honoree families to help make a difference in their fight, providing for needs such as air filters for their homes, gas cards to get to appointments hundreds of miles away, relief from the ever-growing mountain of bills and many other unexpected expenses that go along with this horrible diagnosis.
+The Brave the Shave Family Fund honors and supports nearly 100 area families impacted by childhood cancer.
+The Family Fund, guided by a steering committee made up of our partnering organizations and a family representative, facilitates wrap-around services and support to honoree families to help make a difference in their fight, providing for needs such as air filters for their homes, gas cards to get to appointments hundreds of miles away, relief from the ever-growing mountain of bills and many other unexpected expenses that go along with this horrible diagnosis.
 The Family Fund serves to lessen these families’ burdens so they can focus on what’s most important — their child’s health.

 B+ Foundation – Supporting critical research